Rishabh0523/DevOps/Day - 5 ( Connect EC2 Instance from UI and Terminal )/README.md

 ● iTerm

-which is specially for Macos it work as a terminal , so to login in this terminal we have to provide the path of our
+which is specially for Macos it work as a Terminal , so to login in this terminal we have to provide the path of our

 ● pem file